BU-Spark/harvard-herbaria/README.md

 ```
 python detect.py Anemone_canadensis_1111.jpg
 ```
+You can tune the parameters in the file to gain a better detection result.
-The output file will be an image name as "output.jpg" with the feature bounded by colored square:
+The output file will be an image name as "raw.jpg" with the feature bounded by colored square:
  - red: bud
  - green: flower
  - blue: fruit